simone-sanfratello/fastify-peekaboo/README.md

 It set how the cache system behave:

 - **memoize**
-  on each request, it check if there is the cache entry and serve that avoiding elaboration, or elaborate and cache
+  on each request, if the relative cache entry is present serve that, or elaborate and cache on response if it doesn't
 - **collector**
-  only cache entries but don't use cache for serve responses
+  cache entries but don't use cache for serve responses
 - **stock**
-  serve only responses from cache or 404 is the cache entry does not exists
+  serve only responses from cache or `404` if the cache entry does not exists
 - **off**
-  the plugin is not used
+  the plugin is not used at all

 You can get/set also at runtime by